 “What is Esoteric Acupuncture?”
 I hear you say, let me explain….

-Esoteric Acupuncture (EA) was developed by a modern-day living acupuncturist by the name of Dr Mikio Sankey, PHD.
+Esoteric Acupuncture (EA) was developed by a modern-day living therapist by the name of Dr Mikio Sankey, PHD.
 In actual fact the point locations and the optional use of needles is the only resemblance that EA has to traditional acupuncture.
-When most people consider going to see an acupuncturist for body aches and pains, EA is more closely associated with spiritual growth and development.
+Most people would probably consider a course of acupuncture beneficial for body aches and pains, EA is more closely associated with spiritual growth and development.

 Dr Mikio Sankey explains that “The power of acupuncture is to harmonize and strengthen the body systems before a disease stage, but the power of Esoteric Acupuncture is to work with expanding consciousness and strengthen the root, which is our Higher, Inner Spiritual Heart Centre.”